How to Perform an HOA Audit: A Step-by-Step Guide

 • The individuals authorized to govern within the HOA.

-In addition to this, the articles of incorporation also provide information about eligible voters and specify the individuals authorized to assume leadership roles within the HOA.
+In addition, the articles of incorporation provide information on eligible voters and specify the individuals authorized to assume leadership roles within the HOA.

 HOA Bylaws